HaPin1/interview-theBradery/backend/README.md

 ## 3. Default Yarn commands

-The NPM commands below are already included with this template and can be used to quickly run, build and test your project.
+The Yarn commands below are already included with this template and can be used to quickly run, build and test your project.

 ```sh
 # Start the application using the transpiled NodeJS